Artful Contemplation is the daily practice of mindfulness through the contemplation of visionary, intuitive and non-objective art.

 Mindfulness is about cultivating an awareness and appreciation of the here and now, of the richness of your present experience.The South African College of Applied Psychology, blog, 2018

+Mindfulness is a contemporary term for an ancient practice.
 There are many approaches to mindfulness, and it is possible to practice more than one approach.

-Promote non-judgmental perception.
+- Achieve non-judgmental perception.

-Provoke transcendental realization.
+- Provoke transcendental realizations.

 How does Artful Contemplation work?

 1. Click on any of our Daily Artful Contemplation posts.
-A new intuitive artwork is created and uploaded everyday and freely available for your daily mindfulness practice.
+A new intuitive artwork is created and uploaded everyday for your daily mindfulness practice.
 The artwork speaks in a language other than that of words, signs and icons.
 Immerse yourself in its metascape for in-depth contemplation and personal realization.
 Meta-, from the Greek meta– μετά- meaning “after” or “beyond”, describes how our artworks point to dimensions that lie beyond ordinary reality.

 2. Settle down.
 Settle in.
 Breathe.
 Observe what arises without censorship.